ROSELYN HOUSE SCHOOL / THE RHISE SERVICE

 This policy has been written with understanding and reference to:

-Behaviour and Discipline in Schools – DfE January 2016
+Behaviour in Schools – DfE September 2022

 Developing an Attachment Aware Behaviour Regulation Policy – Brighton and Hove September 2018